aemysites/aemydocs/tutorial.md

 After this task is finished, you won't get a pull request as in the previous steps.
 Instead, you'll receive a download link to a Zip file containing the imported content.
 Copy the link by right-clicking on it and select **Copy link address**.
 You can now close this issue.

-**Important**: This URL expires after ~1 hour.
+**Important**: This URL expires after 24 hours.
 If it has expired, follow-up in the same GitHub issue asking AEMY to download content by adding: `Download imported content` to the issue body and apply the `aemy-help` label.

 <img width="1174" height="1030" alt="Screenshot 2025-07-10 at 18 49 48" src="https://github.com/user-attachments/assets/81d6ec2f-92b8-4fa0-944e-7dc0a9e1cd7d" />